Codec acceleration

 Codec acceleration describes computer hardware that offloads the computationally intensive compression or decompression.
 This allows, for instance, a mobile phone to decode what would generally be a very difficult, and expensive video to decode it with no stuttering, and using less battery life than un-accelerated decoding would have taken.
 Similar acceleration is used on a broad variety of other appliances and computers for similar reasons.
 What could take a general purpose processor 100 Watts to decode on a general purpose processor, could take 10W on a graphics processing unit, and even less on a dedicated hardware codec.

 Video codec acceleration

 Video codec acceleration is where video (usually including audio as well) encoding and decoding is accelerated in hardware.
+Various vendors have developed their own video codec acceleration framework.

 Audio codec acceleration

 Audio codec acceleration is where audio encoding and decoding is accelerated in hardware.